Illegal logging

 Illegal logging is the harvest, transportation, purchase, or sale of timber in violation of laws.
 The harvesting procedure itself may be illegal, including using corrupt means to gain access to forests; extraction without permission, or from a protected area; the cutting down of protected species; or the extraction of timber in excess of agreed limits.
 Illegal logging is a driving force for a number of environmental issues such as deforestation, soil erosion and biodiversity loss which can drive larger-scale environmental crises such as climate change and other forms of environmental degradation.

 Illegality may also occur during transport, such as illegal processing and export (through fraudulent declaration to customs); the avoidance of taxes and other charges, and fraudulent certification.
 These acts are often referred to as "wood laundering".

 Illegal logging is driven by a number of economic forces, such as demand for raw materials, land grabbing and demand for pasture for cattle.
-Regulation and prevention can happen at both the supply size, with better enforcement of environmental protections, and at the demand side, such as an increasing regulation of trade as part of the international lumber Industry.
+Regulation and prevention can happen at both the supply side, with better enforcement of environmental protections, and at the demand side, such as an increasing regulation of trade as part of the international lumber industry.

 Overview

 Illegal logging is a pervasive problem, causing enormous damage to forests, local communities, and the economies of producer countries.
 The EU, as a major timber importer, has implemented the European Union Timber Regulation as a means to halt the import of illegally sourced wood products.
-The identification of illegally logged or traded timber is technically difficult.
+The identification of illegally logged or traded timber is technically difficult, but a series of attempts is made.
 Therefore, a legal basis for normative acts against timber imports or other products manufactured out of illegal wood is missing.
 Scientific methods to pinpoint the geographic origin of timber are currently under development.
 Possible actions to restrict imports cannot meet with WTO regulations of non-discrimination.
 They must instead be arranged in bilateral agreements.
 TRAFFIC, the wildlife trade monitoring network, strives to monitor the illegal trade of timber and provide expertise in policy and legal reviews.